Crazy Joe (film): Plot

 In New York City, hot-tempered gangster Joe Gallo pulls a knife on a man in a theater who complains about Joe's talking during the movie.
 Joe later enters a car with his brother Richie and cronies Jelly and Mannie.
 They don masks, pull guns and perform a mob assassination at a restaurant.

 Joe and Richie are offended when their boss Falco does not invite them into his home when they arrive for payment of their crime.
 Falco pays them just $100 each for the job.
 They crash through the gates of his stately lakeside mansion and take Falco's brother and others prisoner.
 Don Vittorio, the head of all New York crime families, settles the dispute.
 Falco agrees to reward Joe and Richie in the future, but he double-crosses them, his thugs nearly strangling Richie to death before burying Jelly in cement.

 Coletti, who also betrayed Joe and Richie, takes over Falco's operations after the terminally ill Falco dies inside an iron lung.
 Richie is also ill, suffering from a stomach ailment.
 His brother is set up, cops catching him red-handed as he tries to extort a merchant.
 Joe is sent to prison, where he befriends Willy, a black inmate, and helps Willy instigate a prison riot over the prison's unjust conditions.
 Joe is glad to have a new ally, particularly with the terminally ill Richie committing suicide by driving a car off a cliff.

 As soon as Joe gets out of jail, he returns to New York and the woman in his life, Anne, then begins building his crime organization with the help of Willy and Harlem associates.
 "Crazy Joe" becomes a notorious figure in New York, known for his temper but also for his colorful associations around town.

 Joe has a confrontation with Coletti and vows to avenge the betrayal that landed him behind bars.
 But before he can, Don Vittorio beats him to it.
 Upset with an Italo-American federation Coletti has organized that attracted unwanted attention to the crime families, Don Vittorio arranges for Coletti to be assassinated at a rally and for Joe to be blamed.

-Anne pleads with Joe to leave town, and an angry Willy needs to be convinced that Joe wasn't the one responsible for Coletti's murder.
+Anne pleads with Joe to leave town, and an angry Willy needs to be convinced that Joe was not the one responsible for Coletti's murder.
 When he and Willy go to Don Vittorio's home to discuss the situation, Joe threatens the mob boss rather than believe his offer to work together.
 Vittorio immediately puts out a contract on Joe, and at a restaurant where he, Anne and Willy are having dinner, gunmen turn up and open fire, both men ending up dead.